-Sydney to China is from a short article written in response to a question David is often asked; “you’re a businessman, what led to you founding ChinaHeart”.
+Sydney to China is from a short article written in response to a question David is often asked; “you’re a businessman, what led to you founding Heart For Kids and ChinaHeart”.
 He was asked to capture his story in a brief article for Kingdom Connections Illawarra.

 Have you ever seriously considered letting go of the plan for your life that you are holding onto?
 Your plan for where you want to be or what you want to be doing in 5 or maybe 10 years.
 I did and I don’t think I’m anything special in doing that.